tojoqk/qklib/README.md

-# QKLib

-My persional library.

-## 1. Luhn module
+# Luhn

-The `qklib/luhn` module provide checking number and adding check digit functions.
+The `luhn` module provide checking number and adding check digit functions.

 You can use it as follows: